-- Total Shareholder Return: As we grow revenue and leverage our scale, we increase our cash flow allowing the Company to invest capital and deliver superior total shareholder return. - Modifier Normalized Return on Equity: Growth in return on equity is the long-term result of effectively implementing our core strategy of growing revenue and investing capital as described above.
+- Total Shareholder Return: As we grow revenue and leverage our scale, we increase our cash flow allowing the Company to invest capital through enhanced shareholder value delivering superior total shareholder return. - Modifier Normalized Return on Equity: Growth in return on equity is the long-term result of effectively implementing our core strategy of growing revenue, leveraging our scale, and investing capital as described above.